-General information Italy food tours
+General information about Italy Italy food tours

 Currently visitors from many countries - including Australia - are not required to obtain a visa to enter Italy for a vacation, as it is subject to the Schengen Convention.
 The Schengen area is made up of 26 European countries which have common entry and exit requirements.
 It allows travellers to move freely between member countries without having to go through border controls or have visas for each country.